-In 1980, the forest crops were used according to Table 2.
-Swedish timber-cutting was 49.2 Mm3 or 394 PJ.
+In 1980 the forest crops were used according to table 2.
+Swedish timbercutting were 49.2 Mm3 or 394 PJ.
 (The annual growth of forests is about 60 Mm3 or 480 PJ.)
-The change of storage adds 23 PJ.
-178 PJ of the forest products was used by the saw mill industry.
-Their production consisted mainly of timber, 114 PJ.
-Parings and chips to the pulp industry amounted to 74 PJ, and 15 PJ from edgings were used for producing wallboard, particle board, and plywood.
+The change of storages adds 23 PJ.
+178 PJ of the forest products were used by the saw milling industry.
+Their production was mainly timber, 114 PJ.
+Parings and chips to the pulp industry amounted to 74 PJ and 15 PJ from edgings were used for producing wallboard, particle board, and plywood.
 266 PJ were used by the pulp and paper industry.
 The paper industry also used 14 PJ of waste paper.
 The production was: 43 PJ from mechanical, chemical and dissolving wood pulp, 16 from sulphite pulp, and 96 PJ from sulphate pulp.
-Of this production, 64 PJ were market pulp and the rest were used in the paper production.
+Of this production 64 PJ were market pulp and the rest were used in the paper production.
 The main products were Kraft paper, 54 PJ, and newsprint paper, 29 PJ.
 Writing paper and board amounted to 31 PJ.

-The export of products from the forest industry was 194 PJ, mainly paper, pulp, and planed boards.
-The total imports were 73 PJ, mainly paper wood, 20 PJ, and sawed timber, 29 PJ.
+The export of products from the forest industry were 194 PJ, mainly paper, pulp, and planed boards.
+The total imports were 73 PJ, mainly paper wood, 20 PJ, and saw timber, 29 PJ.

-From private forests 19 PJ was used as firewood.
+From private forests 19 PJ were used as firewood.
 Chips and bark from saw mills were also used as fuels, 8 PJ.

-In the pulp production there was a great loss of exergy due to the conversion of chemical exergy into heat at the boiling of pulp.
-120 PJ of the forest crops (lignin) together with 63 PJ of other fuels (see Section 4.7) gave less than 60 PJ of heat (see Section 4.8).
-Within the wood and pulp industry, 57 PJ of electricity was also consumed.
-The exergy content of the outputs, consisting of timber, pulp, and paper, was 331 PJ.
+In the pulp production there was a great loss of exergy depending on the conversion of chemical exergy into heat at the boiling of pulp.
+120 PJ of the forest crops (lignin) together with 63 PJ of other fuels (see section 4.7) gave less than 60 PJ of heat (see section 4.8).
+Within the wood and pulp industry also 57 PJ of electricity were consumed.
+The exergy content of the outputs, consisting of timber, pulp and paper, were 331 PJ.